We love foreign breeds. However, there are so many great Indian breeds to get to know.

 The Rampur Greyhound is a type of hound descended from the Afghan Hound.
 They are short-haired with a powerful build, after being interbred with Greyhounds to improve their strength.
 The Rampur Greyhound is found in North India.
 The number of these dogs is dwindling, but they were also favoured by the aristocracy in West Bengal and the regions around Delhi.

 You would have definitely seen this dog in South India at some point.
 These dogs are usually coarse-haired and brown.
-Combai make effective guard dogs and are suitably aggressive for the job.
-This breed evolved naturally, and is therefore less prone to diseases and health ailments.
+Combais make effective guard dogs and are suitably aggressive for the job.
+This breed evolved naturally and is, therefore, less prone to diseases and health ailments.
 They make great family dogs as well.

 Another hunting dog, the Tazi is a beautiful, slightly furrier dog.
 They are extremely rare today.
 They resemble the Russian Tazi, but with less fur.
 Tazis are playful and friendly.